Moderation4Dummies/ERP-Scraper/README.md

 <h2 align="center" style="margin-top: 0px;">What do I do with the results?</h1>

-Results are output to a txt file format that sorts the groups by the highest to lowest number of appearences in the sample groups.
+Results are output to a txt file format that sorts the groups by the highest to lowest number of appearances in the sample groups.

 > [!TIP]
-> We suggest looking through the members lists of these groups to see if they're mostly being joined by ERP accounts, and reporting them using Roblox's [support form](https://www.roblox.com/support) if they are.
+> We suggest looking through the members lists of these groups to see if they're mostly being joined by ERP accounts and reporting them using Roblox's [support form](https://www.roblox.com/support) if they are.